|Home||PSU tailgate||Newsletters||Visit PSU||Ford||Boats|

 I made breakfast sandwiches on english muffins as tailgaters arrived and joined us in the headed canopy on this record cold tailgate.

 Alaina stayed back at the camper, but almost everyone else packed a moist-maker and headed into the game.
 Jaime and Kyle left the game early to warm up and couldn’t find the camper keys.
-They didn’t know that Alaina moved them, but no one bothered to knock on our camper door.
+They didn’t know that Alaina moved them, but no one knew to knock on our camper door to find them.

 After the game is when we really rolled out the food.
 We had Lasagna, A traditional English trifle (Rachel style), meatball hoagies, as well as deep fried stuff and potato dip.
 Rich grilled some carrot dogs (Literally marinated whole carrots) for one of Jessie’s friends.